 Eating bars of several iron-rich nuts, seeds, and dry fruits is an age-old remedy to maintain the iron level.
 This iron-rich bar is my absolute favorite snack bar.
 There is something special about our traditional method of healing.
 Sometimes I wonder how people were so keen on their nutritional needs in the olden days and used simple and effective ways to cure an imbalance.
 This recipe is traditionally popular in almost all cultures around the globe.
 Just a slight change of ingredients here and there.
 That's the reason you cannot go wrong with this recipe.
-Adding some elements or omitting a few does not go to make much of a difference.
+Adding some elements or omitting a few does not make much of a difference.
 Moreover, the quantity of the ingredients is customizable.
 Here the idea is to keep figs and dates more in abundance so that it will be easier to bind the bar and give it a shape.
-I just keep making it with a combination of iron-rich nuts, seeds, and dry fruits.
+I keep making it with iron-rich nuts, seeds, and dry fruits.
 For kids, you can make this in a small round shape like a ball (laddoo), as it is easier to grab and enjoy.

 Pistachios- ¼ cup